vokegpu/ekg-ui-library/README.md

 The current version of ekg only support the MinGW64 compiller.

-For use in Windows 32/64bits: `lib/win32/libekg.a`
-For use in Linux x86_x64: `lib/linux/libekg.a`
+For use the library on your project, donwload the repo or release, then you add include and lib files:
+`lib/win32/libekg.a` - Windows 32/64bits
+`lib/linux/libekg.a` - Linux x86_x64

 # About